transccc/iot-project/README.md

 # iot-project
-Sensor for detecting humidity in boat
+Sensor for detecting humidity in boa